West Virginia Military Divorce Attorneys

 Division of Pension in a West Virginia Military Divorce

-Even if the 10/10 criterion (10 years of service and 10 years of marriage) is not met, the service member’s spouse can still receive a share of the pension – if the court deems it to be fair and equitable property distribution.
-The only difference is that the share will be paid by the service member, not the DFAS.
+It is important to note that even if the 10/10 criterion (10 years of service coinciding with 10 years of marriage) is not met, the service member’s spouse can still be awarded a share of the military pension.

-If the service member was married for a period of 20 years and if they served in the military for at least 15 years during that time period, their spouse is legally entitled to receive full medical, exchange, and commissary benefits after the divorce as well.
+Beyond the pension itself, some military divorces involve the division of other valuable benefits.
+If the service member was married for a period of 20 years or more, and if they served in the military for at least 15 years during that specific marriage, their former spouse may be legally entitled to receive a range of highly significant benefits after the divorce.

 Child Custody and Visitation in a West Virginia Military Divorce

-Our attorneys will take these factors into account, work with the other spouse’s lawyer, and come up with a child custody and visitation agreement that can benefit the child while protecting the rights of the service member as a parent.
+They will work diligently with the service member’s spouse’s lawyer to develop a child custody and visitation agreement that prioritizes the child’s best interests while simultaneously protecting the fundamental rights of the service member as a parent.

 Highly Skilled Military Divorce Lawyers in West Virginia are Ready to Represent You